PTS: 40 vs. Hartford (3-1-17)

-A graduate transfer from the University of Albany who will play his final season of collegiate eligibility at Florida State for Leonard Hamilton and his staff during the 2018-19 season…announced his intentions to transfer to Florida State on April 9, 2018 after playing three seasons at Albany…earned his undergraduate degree from Albany in Communications with a minor in Business…will earn a master’s degree in Sport Management while at Florida State…drew interest from Florida State, Oklahoma, Missouri, Xavier, SMU, DePaul and Nevada as he planned to spend his final season of collegiate eligibility at a different school…the second graduate transfer in Florida State’s history…Jeff Peterson transferred to Florida State from Arkansas in 2012 and was a major player as Florida State won its first ACC Championship in school history…earned America East All-Conference First Team honors in 2017 – one of only 11 players in school history to earn first-team honors in the America East in school history…earned American East All-Tournament team honors in 2017 and became only the 16th player in Albany history to be named to the AE All-Tournament team…played in two national postseason tournaments while at Albany – the CBI in 2016 and the CIT in 2017…one of 11 student-athletes at Albany to earn a Presidential Scholar-Athlete Award for the 2017-18 academic year as presented by the America East Conference…the incredibly tough criteria to be named to the America East Presidential List includes a 3.75 career cumulative GPA and the student-athlete earning his or her degree in that academic year…honored as the America East Scholar-Athlete of the Year as a sophomore in 2017…named to the America East All-Academic Team in 2017…named to the CoSIDA Academic All-District I Team in 2017…one of four Academic All-District First-Team selections in the history of the Albany program…the 2017 America East Winter Scholar-Athlete for the sport of men’s basketball…a Dean’s List honoree at Albany in each of his six semesters at the school…totaled 1,132 points in his 3-year career at Albany – the 27th highest total in school history…totaled 1,092 points during his last two seasons at Albany…averaged 16.5 points per game as a sophomore and a junior (1,092 points in 66 games)…one of only 11 Albany players to score 1,000 or more career points in the Dane’s history in the America East Conference…his career-high of 40 points against Hartford is tied for the best single-game scoring effort in school history with Gary Holway who scored 40 points vs. Utica on Feb.
-27, 1957…his 40 points are an Albany record for points in a game since the Danes moved up to Division I in 1996…his 40 points outing gave Albany a 100-71 win over Hartford in the quarterfinals of the America East Conference Tournament on March 1, 2017…averaged 14.5 points and 6.5 rebounds in two games against Memphis and Louisville during his final season at Albany – Florida State could play Memphis at the AdvoCare Classic and will play host to Louisville in ACC play during the 2018-19 season…an outstanding free throw shooter who shot .800 percent (156 of 195) from the free throw line in the final two seasons of his Albany career.
+A graduate transfer from the University of Albany who is playing his final season of collegiate eligibility at Florida State for Leonard Hamilton and his staff during the 2018-19 season…announced his intentions to transfer to Florida State on April 9, 2018 after playing three seasons at Albany…earned his undergraduate degree from Albany in Communications with a minor in Business…will earn a master’s degree in Sport Management while at Florida State…drew interest from Florida State, Oklahoma, Missouri, Xavier, SMU, DePaul and Nevada as he planned to spend his final season of collegiate eligibility at a different school…the second graduate transfer in Florida State’s history…Jeff Peterson transferred to Florida State from Arkansas in 2012 and was a major player as Florida State won its first ACC Championship in school history…earned America East All-Conference First Team honors in 2017 – one of only 11 players in school history to earn first-team honors in the America East in school history…earned American East All-Tournament team honors in 2017 and became only the 16th player in Albany history to be named to the AE All-Tournament team…played in two national postseason tournaments while at Albany – the CBI in 2016 and the CIT in 2017…one of 11 student-athletes at Albany to earn a Presidential Scholar-Athlete Award for the 2017-18 academic year as presented by the America East Conference…the incredibly tough criteria to be named to the America East Presidential List includes a 3.75 career cumulative GPA and the student-athlete earning his or her degree in that academic year…honored as the America East Scholar-Athlete of the Year as a sophomore in 2017…named to the America East All-Academic Team in 2017…named to the CoSIDA Academic All-District I Team in 2017…one of four Academic All-District First-Team selections in the history of the Albany program…the 2017 America East Winter Scholar-Athlete for the sport of men’s basketball…a Dean’s List honoree at Albany in each of his six semesters at the school…named to the ACC Academic Men’s Basketball Team in 2019…totaled 1,132 points in his 3-year career at Albany – the 27th highest total in school history…totaled 1,092 points during his last two seasons at Albany…averaged 16.5 points per game as a sophomore and a junior (1,092 points in 66 games)…one of only 11 Albany players to score 1,000 or more career points in the Dane’s history in the America East Conference…his career-high of 40 points against Hartford is tied for the best single-game scoring effort in school history with Gary Holway who scored 40 points vs. Utica on Feb.
+27, 1957…his 40 points are an Albany record for points in a game since the Danes moved up to Division I in 1996…his 40 points outing gave Albany a 100-71 win over Hartford in the quarterfinals of the America East Conference Tournament on March 1, 2017…averaged 14.5 points and 6.5 rebounds in two games against Memphis and Louisville during his final season at Albany – Florida State could play Memphis at the AdvoCare Classic and will play host to Louisville in ACC play during the 2018-19 season…an outstanding free throw shooter who shot .800 percent (156 of 195) from the free throw line in the final two seasons of his Albany career…presented with two awards at the Seminoles 2019 Honors Banquet: The Outstanding Academic Student Athlete award and the Unsung Hero award…

 Averaged a career-high 17.9 points (first on the team), 3.5 rebounds (tied for sixth), 1.2 steals (first) and 3.2 assists (second) while leading the Great Danes in field goals made (248), 3-point shots made (51) and points scored (625)…the first Albany sophomore to earn America East All-Conference First Team honors….helped lead the Danes to the CollegeInsider.com Tournament…scored 15 points and pulled down four rebounds in Albany’s first round 59-55 loss to Saint Peters (March 16)…honored as the America East Scholar-Athlete of the Year for men’s basketball… also earned America East All-Academic Team and All-Tournament Team honors… a two-time America East Player of the Week honoree…CoSIDA Academic All-District I Team… made a single-season school record 248 field goals and scored 625 points – the second highest single season total in school history…his 625 points as a sophomore were only 65 points shy of setting the Danes’ single-season record for points in a season…his 248 field goals made and his 560 field goals attempted stand as Albany’s single-season standards…started 34 of 35 games and scored in double figures in 33 of 35 games including the final 22 games of the season….averaged a career-high 18.6 points in 16 conference games as a sophomore (297 points in 16 games)…totaled 10 games with at least 20 points and four games with at least 25 points…totaled a team-high 29 points in Albany Cup victory vs. Siena at SEFCU Arena (Nov.
 27)…totaled 21 points and eight rebounds at Canisius (Dec.
 12)…25 points and five assists vs. Binghamton (Jan.
 19) and 28 points on 12-19 shooting in win over Maine (Jan.
 22)… near double-double of 24 points and eight assists in home win over UMass Lowell (Feb.
 1)…tied the Albany single-game record with 40 points on 14-of-22 shooting from the field in the Great Danes’ America East Tournament quarterfinal victory over Hartford (March 1)…double figures came in his first eight games of the season (139 points / 17.4 ppg) as Albany won four of its first eight games of the season…scored in double figures and at least 10 points in each of Albany’s final 22 games of the season (422 points / 19.2 ppg)…included in that streak of 22 games were one game of 40 points (against Hartford), three games of 25 points or more (25 against Binghamton, 28 against Maine and 40 against Hartford), and seven games of 20 or more points….was a total of six points away from scoring in double figures in each of Albany’s games…only games below 10 points were six points against Marist (Dec.
 7) and eight points at SMU (Dec.
 20)…averaged 13.3 points in three games against power 5 teams (19 at Penn State, 13 at Cincinnati and eight at SMU)…scored in double figures in each of Albany’s 16 America East games with at least 20 points in five conference games…his conference games career-high of 28 points came in Albany’s 81-63 victory over Maine (Jan.
 22)…totaled 25 points in conference play in the Danes’ 84-65 victory over Binghamton (Jan.
 19).